San Cristóbal Hill

-Cerro San Cristóbal (Tupahue, San Cristóbal Hill) is a hill in northern Santiago, Chile.
-It rises 850 m AMSL and about 300 m above the rest of Santiago; the peak is the third highest point in the city, after Cerro Manquehue and Cerro Renca.
+San Cristóbal Hill (Spanish: Cerro San Cristóbal, Mapuche: Tupahue) is a hill in northern Santiago, Chile.
+It rises 880 m AMSL and about 300 m above the rest of Santiago; the peak is the third highest point in the city, after Cerro Manquehue and Cerro Renca.
 Cerro San Cristóbal was named by the Spanish conquistadors for St Christopher, in recognition of its use as a landmark.
 Its original indigenous name is Tupahue.

 History and attractions

 Cerro San Cristóbal began to be used in 1903 with the installation of the Mills Observatory, currently known as the Manuel Foster Observatory, twin of the Lick Observatory of the University of California.

 On its summit there is a sanctuary dedicated to the Immaculate Conception, with a 22-meter statue of the Blessed Virgin Mary, an amphitheater and a chapel.
 The statue of the Immaculate Conception measures 14 meters tall, and the pedestal on which it rests is 8.3 meters in height.
 It weighs 36,610 kilograms.
 Within the pedestal there is a small chapel in which Pope John Paul II prayed and blessed the city of Santiago on April 1, 1987.
 The statue is lit up at night by lights placed on its sides, allowing it to be viewed from all over Santiago both day and night.

 At the foot of the statue there is an amphitheater for holding masses or other religious ceremonies.
 Near the statue, there is also a small chapel for praying.

 At the foothills of Cerro San Cristóbal are the Chilean National Zoo and a Japanese-style garden, and up there are also two municipal pools, Tupahue and Antilén.

 Cerro San Cristóbal houses Santiago's largest public park: the Santiago Metropolitan Park (Parque Metropolitano).